StanChart unit to launch cryptocurrency trading platform

-A Standard Chartered PLC (STAN.L) unit intends to establish a cryptocurrency brokerage and exchange platform in Britain and Europe, targeting institutional clients, the bank said on Wednesday.
+HONG KONG/LONDON (Reuters) -A Standard Chartered PLC unit intends to establish a cryptocurrency brokerage and exchange platform in Britain and Europe, targeting institutional clients, the bank said on Wednesday.

-The new exchange will be created by a joint venture between SC Ventures, the bank's innovation arm, and BC Technology Group (0863.HK), which operates Hong Kong-licensed cryptocurrency exchange OSL.
+The new exchange will be created by a joint venture between SC Ventures, the bank’s innovation arm, and BC Technology Group, which operates Hong Kong-licensed cryptocurrency exchange OSL.

 The move from Asia, Africa and Middle East-focused StanChart is one of the strongest endorsements yet from a mainstream lender for cryptocurrencies, as global banks juggle clients’ interest in the digital coins with concerns about their risks.